satyampurwar/large-language-models/README.md

 By following this notebook, one will learn how to build an AI system that combines the power of search and generative models, enabling accurate, up-to-date, and contextually relevant responses based on your own data sources.
 This approach is ideal for building document Q&A systems, knowledge assistants, and enterprise chatbots, and serves as a practical introduction to modern RAG architectures.

+### AI-Agent Demonstration
+**File**: `AI-Agent-Demonstration.ipynb`

+This notebook focuses on LangGraph-based code which implements a structured workflow for automated job description analysis using FLAN-T5.
+The notebook demonstrates two core functionalities:
+- Role-Specific Job Analysis Pipeline
+   - Creates a LangGraph workflow with four sequential components: role classification, skill extraction, experience detection, and summary generation
+   - Uses in-context learning patterns with few-shot examples for each processing stage
+- Instruction-Tuned Model Deployment
+   - Leverages FLAN-T5-base's text-to-text architecture for multiple NLP tasks without retraining

+The code aligns with documented approach how to use LangGraph for workflow/pipeline orchestration.

 ## BERT vs. FLAN-T5

 | Feature | BERT | FLAN-T5 |